Queensland Reports AU$115 Billion in Resource Sector Revenue in 2025

 In terms of wages and salaries for both businesses and communities, the amount of AU$8.6 billion was recorded.

 Coal took the lead in overall economic contribution, followed by gas, then metals and minerals.
-The resources were responsible for AU$76 billion, AU$21.7 billion and AU$13.6 billion of the total AU$115.2 billion respectively.
+The resources were responsible for AU$76 billion, AU$21.7 billion and AU$13.6 billion of the total AU$115.2 billion, respectively.

+The state also announced the launch of its Little Bit of Queensland (LBOQ) campaign, which highlights how Queensland’s resource sector contributes to its economic and social fabric.
 The campaign underlines that the resource sector uses only 0.1 percent of Queensland’s land area, but is able to assist in funding for hospitals, schools, roads and jobs.

-It was also clarified that the campaign is not for profit, and will solely focus on advocating for the resource sector and track industry spending by proper data collection and analysis.
+The campaign is not for profit, and will solely focus on advocating for the resource sector and track industry spending by proper data collection and analysis.

-“We support the jobs and supply chains across the state and keeping regional businesses and communities thriving from contractors.
+“We support the jobs and supply chains across the state and keeping regional businesses and communities thriving from contractors," said Hewson.
+“We are a part of local communities, investing in training, apprentices, local events and long-term economic development.”

 Don’t forget to follow us @INN_Australia for real-time news updates!